-Most of the editor’s shortcomings are image-related, even for basic functions like cropping.
+Most of the editor’s shortcomings are image-related, even for basic functions, such as cropping.
 You can resize an image, but that’s it.
 In addition, getting at the HTML and CSS is a bit of a pain.
 It can be done, but you’ll need to save your message as a template, then edit it as a template, save your changes, then start a new message using that template.
 It works, but you’ll waste a lot of time clicking and scrolling.

-Before sending your email, you can preview it, though there are no options to view how it will look in various email clients or on mobile devices.
+Before sending your email, you can preview it for desktop and mobile.
 You can also check the message for potential content filtering problems by saving it and checking its spam score.

 As with most ESPs, you’ll need to certify that any list you upload is permission-based and conforms with the provider’s anti-spam policies.
 AWeber takes this a step farther than some.
 You will need to enter the source of the email list when you upload it, and AWeber requires confirmed opt-in for all addresses.
-This means your first email will have to be a request for your subscribers to confirm their subscriptions.
-Anyone who doesn’t confirm can’t be in your list.
-(AWeber does allow some exceptions to this rule if you have a list which has already gone through confirmed opt-in with another ESP.)
+That means your first email will have to be a request for your subscribers to confirm their subscriptions.
+Anyone who doesn’t confirm can’t be on your list.
+(AWeber does allow some exceptions to this rule if you have a list that has already gone through a confirmed opt-in with another ESP.)